What if you’re just starting to run as a complete beginner? This post is for you.

 TO DO: This week pick one thing from this post and implement it in your running.
 Add a core routine, reevaluate how you’re increasing mileage, or start eating a better diet to get healthy.
 No matter what you choose, your running will improve.
 Let me know in the comments below how you improved!

 New runners!
 NOW is the time to get healthy and start running the right way.
-If you’re still not sure where to start and want a detailed training plan (plus a diet program), check out the guide I co-authored – the Rebel Running Guide.
+If you’re still not sure where to start and want a detailed training plan (plus the exact strength exercises you need to stay healthy), check out Injury Prevention for Runners.

 Once you implement these principles, you’re going to see dramatic improvement from consistent running.
 You’ll be lapping those other newbies still struggling through Week 3 of Couch to 5k.